 Pearson Digitally Transforms on AWS

-Pearson cut costs by $5 million in 1 year, scaled to serve hundreds of millions of learners, and removed the burden of database management from in-house staff by using AWS.
-The global provider of educational content, assessment, and digital services had legacy monolithic on-premises applications and data centers that struggled to scale and inhibited innovation, so Pearson migrated to AWS to modernize using Amazon ECS, Amazon EC2, and Aurora, fully managed by Amazon RDS.
+Pearson cut costs by millions in 1 year, scaled to serve hundreds of millions of learners, and removed the burden of database management from in-house staff by using AWS.
+The global provider of educational content, assessment, and digital services had legacy on-premises applications and data centers that struggled to scale and inhibited innovation, so Pearson migrated to AWS to modernize using Amazon ECS, Amazon EC2, and Aurora, fully managed by Amazon RDS.
 On AWS, Pearson optimizes costs by automatically scaling across a variety of applications, operates more efficiently, and is able to drive innovation in its applications and services.

 We need to be able to operate on a global scale.
 It’s how we can best take advantage of the AWS services in front of us.”

 Vice President of Infrastructure and Operations, Pearson